aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Represents a unit label on an axis in the specified chart.
-Unit labels are useful for charting large values\\u9225?for example, in the millions or billions.
+Unit labels are useful for charting large values - for example, in the millions or billions.

 **Returns:**
 [DisplayUnitLabel](../../com.aspose.cells/displayunitlabel)